brandlewco/jesserieser-hugo-cc/content/posts/ap-38-american-photography-annual.md

 block_aspect_ratio: 1x1
 blog_block_cover: https://d1sf55qlb7p6hz.cloudfront.net/rieser-ap_2022-1.jpg
 blog_header:
-caption: 'Wired: I Am Not a Soldier, but I Have Been Trained to Kill'
+caption: "Wired: I Am Not a Soldier, but I Have Been Trained to Kill"
 content: >-
   [***I Am Not a Soldier, but I Have Been Trained to Kill* for *Wired Magazine***](https://jesserieser.com/collections/gunsite) has been named one